On Dense Tetrahedra in Binary Sphere Packings: Code overview

 We have tried to keep the code as simple and concise as possible, to make it as easy to read as possible (in total, there is only slightly more than $1000$ lines of code -- although this is obviously only a very crude measure of complexity).
 Here, we list all these programs in alphabetical order and recall their respective roles (they are already all mentioned in the body of the article).

 \begin{itemize}

 \item \verb+appendix_B.sage+ (77 lines).
 This SageMath file provides the computations used in Appendix~\ref{sec:proof_FM_faces}.

 \item \verb+check.cpp+ (246 lines).
 This is the main C++ file (hence the one to be compiled).
 It includes the four C++ files listed after.
 It checks that all the FM-tetrahedra not in the neighborhood of the densest ones are less dense.
-The first line has to be changed to choose which of the $9$ case it checks.
+The first line has to be changed to choose which of the $9$ cases it checks.
 The constant \verb+maxThreads+ can be modified according to the number of cores of the computer the program will run on.
 There are only four functions (besides the main): \begin{itemize} \item \verb+type+: determines the ``type'' of a block B of tetrahedra, that is an integer equal to $0$ for tetrahedra near optimal ones (case solved in \verb+local.sage+), $1$ if it is not an FM-tetrahedron, $2$ if it is ``hollow'' that is less dense that the claimed maximal density and, last but not least, $-1$ if the block is still too large to determine its type and needs to be further divided; \item \verb+halve_block+: halves a block of tetrahedra along its widest side; \item \verb+explore+: recursively explores the space of FM-tetrahedra (using a pool of threads); \item \verb+initial_block+: defines the block on which the exploration is started, depending on the case to be checked. \end{itemize}

-\item \verb+local.sage+ (194 lines).
+\item \verb+local.sage+ (335 lines).
 This SageMath file is devoted to the results explained in Section~\ref{sec:epsilon}.
 Namely, we provide an explicit neighborhood of the tetrahedra claimed to be the densest in Theorem~\ref{th:main} over which these tetrahedra are indeed the densest ones (among FM-tetrahedra).

 \item \verb+radius.cpp+ (84 lines).
-This completes the file \verb+routines.cpp+ with the computation of the radius of the support sphere.
-The expressions of the coefficients of the polynomial P of Proposition~\ref{prop:radius} are case-dependent (which makes the file not very pleasant to read, but enhances a lot the computations).
+This completes \verb+routines.cpp+ with the computation of the radius of the support sphere.
+The expressions of the coefficients of the polynomial P of Proposition~\ref{prop:radius} are case-dependent (which makes the file not very pleasant to read, but greatly enhances the computations).

 \item \verb+radius.sage+ (58 lines).
 In this SageMath file, we derive the polynomial $P$ which is quadratic in the radius $R$ of the support sphere (Proposition~\ref{prop:radius}).

 \item \verb+radius_optimization.sage+ (192 lines).
 This SageMath file implements the heuristics described in Section~\ref{sec:formulas_opt} to optimize the coefficients of the polynomial $P$ in each of the $9$ considered cases (Fig.~\ref{fig:one_contact}).
 It also outputs the optimized formula in a format that can be used in C++.